OpenBGBenchmark/OpenBG-CSK/README.md

 #### Inference & generation of results

-Running shell files: `run.sh predict`, and the contents of shell files are as follows:
+Running shell files: `bash run.sh predict`, and the contents of shell files are as follows:
 ```shell
 DATA_DIR="data"